Psychiatry is the study, diagnosis, prevention and treatment of mental disorders, emotional disturbances, and abnormal behaviour.

 Getting the right help

-The factor that causes the problems is difficult to see.
+The factor that caused the initial problem becomes obscured in a veil of subsequent problems making it difficult to recognise underlying core driver.
 The person may function fairly well on the surface and try to conceal the problem.
-If they have the courage to talk about the issue, they should be applauded and helped to secure timeous care.